-It is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
-Your work, family, perhaps relationships, form part of your reality and use up your available energy - and you perceive this as your service.
-Or you may have found a cause where you can contribute your unique skills and talents, for the greater good.
+This said, you indicate that you have already found your purpose in life, through actions that serve others.
+It is possible that a large part of your daily obligations and responsibilities are, in fact, in service to others, attending to their needs or expectations.
+Your work, family, and relationships form a large part of your reality and may use up all of your available energy, and you perceive this as your service.